How to use credit card statements and tools to create a budget

 Evaluate each of these charges, ask yourself whether the monthly enjoyment is worth the monthly charge and decide which subscriptions you’re ready to cancel.

 After you review your recurring charges, it’s time to tackle your frequent purchases.
 These are often food-related: grocery stores, coffee shops, restaurants and takeout tend to make up much of our day-to-day spending.
-However, you might notice that you also frequently buy clothes, books, toys for your children or entertainment for yourself — and each of those purchases quickly add up.
+However, you might notice that you also frequently buy clothes, books, toys for your children or entertainment for yourself — and those purchases quickly add up.

 The great thing about the frequent purchase category is that you can cut back on your spending without having to completely remove those kinds of purchases from your life.
 For example, you can save money by ordering pizza less often, but you don’t have to give up your favorite pizza place forever.